bodybuilders-team/hds-serenity-ledger/HDSSerenityLedger/README.md

 ### Puppet Master

 The puppet master is a python script `puppet-master.py` which is responsible for starting the nodes of the blockchain.

+The script can be used to run the blockchain nodes and clients with different configurations, on different operating
+systems:

-The script runs with `kitty` terminal emulator by default since it's installed on the RNL labs.
+* Linux - The script runs with `kitty` terminal emulator by default since it's installed on the RNL labs.
+* Windows - The script runs with `cmd` terminal emulator by default.

 To run the script you need to have `python3` installed.
 The script has arguments which can be modified: